Advisors

 Currently, all tenure-track faculty members within ECE hold Category P. There are also a few emeritus faculty members within ECE and faculty members from other departments with P status in our department.
 There are a number of non-ECE faculty with M status as well.

 If a new graduate student has accepted a GRA offer, the advisor is the faculty member who offered the GRA.
-A self-funded new graduate student is usually assigned a temporary advisor for the first semester.
+A self-funded new PhD graduate student is usually assigned a temporary advisor for the first semester.
 If this relationship is satisfactory to both the student and the advisor, the relationship becomes permanent.
-However another faculty member may be a more appropriate advisor.
-In that case, after discussing the change with both the current and new advisors, the student should use the Change of Advisor form, have both advisors sign it, and submit the form to the Graduate Program Coordinator, who will record the change.
+However, another faculty member may be a more appropriate advisor.
+In that case, after discussing the change with both the current and new advisors, the student should get permission by email from both advisors in one email chain.
+Copy or submit the permission to the Graduate Program Coordinator, who will record the change on Buckeye Link.
+Previously, the Change of Advisor form was used and may be used at the request of a faculty member in lieu of email permission.